andorp/IdrisExtSTGCodegen/talks/bob2021/custom-backend.rst

    primIO op = liftIO (fromPrim op)

 The world value is referenced as ``%World`` in Idris.
 It is created by the runtime when the program starts.
 Its content is changed by the custom runtime.
-As the code snippets shows the ``%World`` must be used linearly, which is a strong guarantee for the runtime system.
 More precisely, the World is created when the WorldVal is evaluated during the execution of the program.
 This can happen when the program gets initialized or when an ``unsafePerformIO`` function is executed.